cmenon12/contemporary-choir/README.md

 **[`google-apps-scripts/macmillan-fundraising.gs`](google-apps-scripts/macmillan-fundraising.gs)** updates how much has been fundraised for Macmillan from a GoFundMe page.
 It fetches the page, extracts the total fundraised and the total number of donors, applies a reduction due to payment processor fees & postage, and then updates a pre-defined named range in the sheet with the total.

 **[`google-apps-scripts/yd-fundraising.gs`](google-apps-scripts/yd-fundraising.gs)** updates how much has been fundraised for Young Devon.
-It currently fetches the totals from multiple Enthuse pages, and updates several named ranges in the sheet with the totals.
-It also calculates the fees that Enthuse charges.
+* It currently fetches the totals from multiple Enthuse pages, and updates several named ranges in the sheet with the totals.
+* It also calculates the fees that Enthuse charges.
+* `EnthuseFundraisingSource` is a class used to represent an Enthuse fundraising source (which can consist of one or more pages).
+  * Each source has an amount, number of donors, and fees, as well as it's named range.

 ### Society Ledger Downloader Apps Script Add-On
 **[`google-apps-scripts/society-ledger-downloader/`](google-apps-scripts/society-ledger-downloader)** is a Google Workspace Add-On that allows you to download your society ledger and save it straight to Drive. *Note that all of these files should have a `.gs` file extension instead of `.js` but [`clasp`](https://developers.google.com/apps-script/guides/clasp) changes this for me.*